akazukin5151/koneko/README.md

 2. Run `koneko`.
 It will open a pixiv login page in your default browser and quit.
 3. Login to pixiv on your browser.
 If prompted, open the `pixiv://` link with "koneko pixiv login handler".
 If successful you should see a notification saying "Login finished!".
 If not, make a bug report at https://github.com/akazukin5151/koneko/issues/
 4. Run `lscat 1 8` to help setup the recommended settings; copy to `~/.config/koneko/config.ini`.
 (Don't skip this step!
 Image display in the terminal is very sensitive to your config!)
+    - If you get "command not found", try the full path `$HOME/.local/bin/lscat`, and add that directory to your `$PATH` for easier future use.
 5. Run `koneko` again.
 Hopefully you don't see any error messages about login failing.
 See [usage](#usage) for how to use.

 ### Requirements